 Late last week we made a batch of slime called Gak — see this post for the recipe — and it’s been a huge success with my almost 3-year old.
 On day one, N experimented with various ways of interacting with it (rolling, stamping, cutting, pulling), and was excited to introduce her dad to Gak the next day (he loved it, too…it’s really fun stuff).
 Later that day she wanted to revisit it with her play kitchen tools.
 We talked about its drippy, viscous nature and thought it would be interesting to test it out in the play colander.

-Gak is pliable and plasticy, and we also tried our luck at blowing bubbles into it.
+Since gak slime is pliable, and we also tried our luck at blowing bubbles into it.
 To do this we took a small piece of Gak, smoothed it out into a disc shape, and then pulled it around the end of a straw before blowing into it.
 Finessing it took a little practice, but it worked!
 N wasn’t able to wrap the Gak around the straw herself, but she did enjoy blowing bubble after bubble.

 Next time we bring out the Gak, it would be fun to test it in a variety of porous objects.
 Can you think of any other tools or materials that could interact with Gak?